 Much to my own regret I didn’t study physics in university.
 Which only leaves the possibility of reading about it in my spare time.
-A couple of years ago the book The Quantum Astrologer’s Handbook by Michael Brooks (review) triggered my curiosity and made me dive a bit deeper (to the extend possible…) in the fascinating subject of quantum mechanics and quantum computing.
+A couple of years ago the book The Quantum Astrologer’s Handbook by Michael Brooks (review) triggered my curiosity and made me dive a bit deeper (to the extent possible…) in the fascinating subject of quantum mechanics and quantum computing.
 Below some interesting and accessible reads about quantum mechanics and quantum computing (beyond the hype):

 - The Google Research talk “Quantum Computing for Computer Scientists” by Andrew Helwer from Microsoft (quote) “discards hand-wavy pop-science metaphors and answers a simple question: from a computer science perspective, how can a quantum computer outperform a classical computer?”.
 For me one of the better talks explaining the math in an understandable way;